US scientists set to announce fusion energy breakthrough

 Researchers at the Lawrence Livermore National Laboratory in California for the first time produced more energy in a fusion reaction than was used to ignite it, something called net energy gain, according to one government official and one scientist familiar with the research.
 Both spoke on the condition of anonymity because they were not authorized to discuss the breakthrough ahead of the announcement.

-Granholm was scheduled to appear alongside Livermore researchers at a morning event in Washington.
+Granholm is set to appear alongside Livermore researchers at a morning event in Washington.
 The Department of Energy declined to give details ahead of time.
 The news was first reported by the Financial Times.

+“This is a landmark achievement for the researchers and staff at the National Ignition Facility who have dedicated their careers to seeing fusion ignition become a reality, and this milestone will undoubtedly spark even more discovery,” Granholm said in a statement.

 Proponents of fusion hope that it could one day produce nearly limitless, carbon-free energy, displacing fossil fuels and other traditional energy sources.
 Producing energy that powers homes and businesses from fusion is still decades away.
 But researchers said it was a significant step nonetheless.